lnguyenh/spotify-sonos-bot-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/headphones.svg" card_color="#40DBB0" width="50" height="50" style="vertical-align:bottom"/> Spotify Sonos Bot
 ## About
-Mycroft (https://mycroft.ai/) is an open source project that provides a local and controlled alternative to Google Assistant and Alexa.
+**Mycroft** (https://mycroft.ai/) is an open source project that provides a local and controlled alternative to Google Assistant and Alexa.
 Mycroft can run on a Raspberry Pi.
 Similarly to Alexa, you can add functionalities to your Mycroft voice assistant setup by installing "skills".

 This project is a **skill** for Mycroft that provides convenient voice commands to play Spotify music on Sonos speakers.

-Kudos to the people involved in the project Node Sonos HTTP API (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API, and to the project Spotipy (https://github.com/plamere/spotipy) that is used for things not available directly from the Node Sonos project.
+Kudos to the people involved in the project **Node Sonos HTTP API** (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API, and in the project **Spotipy** (https://github.com/plamere/spotipy) that is used for things not available directly from the Node Sonos project.

 **It is still very much WIP** but already provides in its current state the necessary commands for controlling Sonos and Spotify while cooking dinner. **It currently only supports playing music on one Sonos speaker** but using the node http api, it should be fairly easy to add support for several speakers.